leastofthelords/dotfiles/README.md

 ---

 # Dotfiles
-- A collection of my dotfiles i use, coherant greyscale theme, Fabulous contrast. (sorry u cant see any synax and output hilighting ¯\_(ツ)_/¯)
+- A collection of my dotfiles i use, coherant greyscale theme, Fabulous contrast.
 ---

 ### Screenshots: